Hurricane Isabel: Impact

 Strong winds from Isabel extended from North Carolina to New England and westward to West Virginia.
 The winds, combined with previous rainfall which moistened the soil, downed many trees and power lines across its path, leaving about 6 million electricity customers without power at some point.
 Parts of coastal Virginia, especially in the Hampton Roads and Northeast North Carolina areas, were without electricity for almost a month.
 Coastal areas suffered from waves and its powerful storm surge, with areas in eastern North Carolina and southeast Virginia reporting severe damage from both winds and the storm surge.
-Throughout its path, Isabel resulted in $5.5 billion in damage (2003 USD) and 51 deaths, of which 16 were directly related to the storm's effects.
+Throughout its path, Isabel resulted in $5.5 billion in damage (2003 USD) and 51 deaths, of which 17 were directly related to the storm's effects.
 The governors of Pennsylvania, West Virginia, Maryland, New Jersey, and Delaware declared states of emergency.
 Isabel was the first major hurricane to threaten the Mid-Atlantic States and the Upper South since Hurricane Floyd in September 1999.
 Isabel's greatest effect was due to flood damage, the worst in some areas of Virginia since 1972's Hurricane Agnes.
 More than 60 million people were affected to some degree—a similar number to Floyd but more than any other hurricane in recent memory.

 Caribbean and Southeast United States

 Powerful surf affected the northern coastlines of the islands in the Greater Antilles.
 Strong swells also lashed the Bahamas.
 During most hurricanes, the location of the Bahamas prevents powerful swells of Atlantic hurricanes from striking southeast Florida.
 However, the combination of the location, forward speed, and strength of Isabel produced strong swells through the Providence Channel onto a narrow 10 mi stretch of the southeastern Florida coastline; wave heights peaked at 14 ft at Delray Beach.
 The swells capsized a watercraft and injured its two passengers at Boynton Beach, and a swimmer required assistance to be rescued near Juno Beach.
 Minor beach erosion was reported in Palm Beach County.
 In the northern portion of the state, waves reached up to 15 ft in height at Flagler Beach, causing the Flagler Beach Pier to be closed due to damaged boards from the waves.
 Rip currents from Isabel killed a surfer at an unguarded beach in Nassau County, with an additional six people requiring rescue from the currents.
-The beaches were later closed during the worst of the rough surf.

 In northeastern South Carolina, the outer rainbands produced moderate winds reaching 45 mph at Myrtle Beach.
 Rainfall was light, peaking at 1.34 in in Loris.